polyphony-chat/docs/SPECIFICATION.md

 ```
 Fig. 4: Sequence diagram depicting the process of a client using a CSR to request a new ID-Cert from their home server.

+!!! info

+    See [7.2.1](#721-key-rotation) for more information on what an "associated client" is.

 #### 7.1.1 Necessity of ID-Certs

 The addition of a certificate may seem ubiquitous, but it is necessary to prevent a malicious foreign server from abusing public identity key caching to impersonate a user.
 Consider the following example which employs foreign server public identity key caching, but no home server issued identity key certificates: